BrowserMusic/traceroute-travelogue/docs/audio-stuff.md

 ```

+### FM synth voice settings
+* `type` should be "base".
+* `wave` can be one of the options from the [ToneJS OmniOscillatorOptions](https://tonejs.github.io/docs/14.7.77/type/OmniOscillatorType)
+* `pitch` is the base pitch, around which the synth fluctuates.

+### File-player voice settings
+* `type` should be "file".
+* `style` can be "once" or "many."
+"Once" will pick just one file, many will do a bunch in a row, up to a cap.
+* `maxLength` is how many files will play at most.
+Default is 5.
+* `speed` is what rate the files fire in seconds.
+Default is 0.5.
+* `sounds` is the list of files to use.

 Under the "audio" section, `type` can either be "base" or "file." "base" is the default FM synth, "file" is how we use audio files.
 If you're using `"type": "file"`, `style` can be "once" or "many." "once" means only one file is played, "many" means it behaves similar to the way the FM synth behaves – i.e., a sometimes-directed string of sounds. **("many" isn't implemented yet, but I'm working on it!)**

 If you add or change files on a `"type": "file"`, add their names to the `sounds` list.
 The value you use should be the same as the original file name, which will also be reflected in the speech.json you generated earlier.
 Spelling and capitalization count!